edjineer/GeneralistHub/Cloud/AWSDeveloperAssociateNotes.md

 Amazon Route 53

+* Pros that set it apart from other DNS servers
+  * Routing policy customization
+  * Built in health checks
+  * Offers support for advanced DNS record types
 * Highly available, scalable, fully managed authoritative DNS
 * Authoritative = Customer can update the DNS records
-* Route 53 is a domain registrar
+* Route 53 is a domain registrar, is a DNS server
+  * DNS Server translates hostname to IP address
 * 53 is a reference to the traditional dns port
 * Record Types
   * A = Maps hostname to IPv4
   * AAAA = mapshostname to IPv6
   * CNAME = Maps hostname to another hostname
   * NS = Name servers for hosted zone, which controls how traffic is routed for a domain